jssteinberg/hackline.vim/README.md

 let g:hackline_highlight_select = 'IncSearch'
 ```

-Or, in Neovim, redefine with Lua:
+Or, in Neovim, you can define with Lua like so:

 ```lua
 vim.g.hackline_laststatus = 3